-The most common antidepressants prescribed to people with depression are SSRIs.
+The most common antidepressants prescribed to people with depression are selective serotonin reuptake inhibitors (SSRIs).
 SSRIs work to improve the way a patient’s brain chemistry affects their mood or stress.
 These medications can ease symptoms of dysthymia and are relatively safe.
 SSRIs typically cause fewer side effects than other antidepressants on the market.
 However, they are slow acting, so the patients usually don’t see changes until the drug has been taken for a week or two.
 It is common for a patient to try several different types of antidepressant medications before finding the one that has manageable side effects and also works well with their specific symptoms.

-TCAs are some of the first antidepressants developed.
+Tricyclic antidepressants or TCAs are some of the first antidepressants developed.
 They are effective, but they generally have harsher side effects than other antidepressants.
 Because each medication affects different people in diverse ways, these medications are still prescribed if they are a good option for that particular patient.
 In some cases, tricyclic antidepressants for dysthymia relieve symptoms when other treatments have failed.

-SNRIs are another class of medications that are effective in treating dysthymia.
+Serotonin-norepinephrine reuptake inhibitors (SNRIs) are another class of medications that are effective in treating dysthymia.
 These medications block both serotonin and norepinephrine.
 SNRIs are also sometimes used to treat other conditions, such as anxiety disorders, bipolar disorder and chronic pain.
 When compared to SSRIs, SNRIs are less likely to worsen rapid mood cycling in people with bipolar depression.